dbursem/ogn-client-php/readme.md

 * get the [phpaprs](https://github.com/dbursem/phpaprs) library
 * in the aprsbot.php file, create an instance of OGNClient
 * make a call to savePositions() of the above created instance of OGNClient in the while loop
-* make sure you have a database table to save the positions to.
-Check the savePositions method for some hints about the database structure.
+* make sure you have an "ognlogs" table to save the positions to.
+Check the savePositions method for some hints about the table structure
+* you'll also need an "airplanes" table with flarm ID's you want to track, for the getfilter() method.
+Or you can just hardcode a filter for the aprs client.

+**Do \_NOT\_ use the igc.php file!**
+this file is only present to serve as an example of how to generate an IGC file from the logs in ognlogs. google "openlayers IGC example" for example code for how to show the IGC in a webbrowser.

 As said before, this class has some rough edges so handle with care!